Irish Flag Shot | Pretty and Delicious

 Step four

-Place the spoon in the glass again and pour the Grand Marnier slowly over the bowl of the spoon.
+Place the spoon in the glass again and pour the Grand Marnier slowly over the back of a bar spoon.

-Now, I’ve said this before, but when I layer Grand Marnier as I do with layered shots like this B52 shot, I can’t get the Grand Marnier to separate fully without some cloudiness.
+I’ve said this before, but when I layer Grand Marnier as I do with layered shots like this B52 shot, I can’t get the Grand Marnier to separate fully without some cloudiness.
 But you know what?
-That’s okay.
-You can still see the layers.
+That’s okay because you can still see the layers.
+And remember, it doesn’t have to be perfect.

 Let’s get a little closer!